powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 **iidm.import.cgmes.import-node-breaker-as-bus-breaker**
 Optional property that forces CGMES model to be in topology bus/breaker in IIDM.
 This is a key feature when some models do not have all the breakers to connect and disconnect equipments in IIDM.
 In bus/breaker topology, connect and disconnect equipment only rely on terminal statuses and not on breakers.
 Its default value is `false`.

-**iidm.import.cgmes.disconnect-dangling-line-if-boundary-side-is-disconnected**
+**iidm.import.cgmes.disconnect-boundary-line-if-boundary-side-is-disconnected**
-Optional property used at CGMES import that disconnects the IIDM dangling line if in the CGMES model the line is open at the boundary side.
+Optional property used at CGMES import that disconnects the IIDM boundary line if in the CGMES model the line is open at the boundary side.
 As IIDM does not have any equivalence for that, this is an approximation.
 Its default value is `false`.

 **iidm.import.cgmes.missing-permanent-limit-percentage**
 Optional property used when in operational limits, temporary limits are present and the permanent limit is missing as it is forbidden in IIDM.
 The missing permanent limit is equal to a percentage of the lowest temporary limit, with the percentage defined by the value of this property if present, `100` by default.